macrozheng/mall-swarm/document/reference/dev_flow.md

 > **Comprehensive search function**

--Search: search by product title, subtitle, keywords;
+- Search: search by product title, subtitle, keywords;
--Filter: aggregate search results when no category is selected, select the category with the most occurrences, and select a category to filter based on the filter field of the selected category;
+- Filter: aggregate search results when no category is selected, select the category with the most occurrences, and select a category to filter based on the filter field of the selected category;
--Sort: Sort by new product, sales volume, price -Search return results: product ID, product picture, name, subtitle, price, product sales, new product, product parameters, brand name, category name
+- Sort: Sort by new product, sales volume, price
+- Search return results: product ID, product picture, name, subtitle, price, product sales, new product, product parameters, brand name, category name
--Interface: query related data from database and import es, insert (modify) data interface, delete data interface -Brand classification filtering: aggregate the returned brand, classification and attributes based on the search results
+- Interface: query related data from database and import es, insert (modify) data interface, delete data interface
+- Brand classification filtering: aggregate the returned brand, classification and attributes based on the search results

 > **Product recommendation function**

--Recommend related products of a product, according to the brand (10), category (6), name (8), keywords (2), subtitle (2) of the product
+- Recommend related products of a product, according to the brand (10), category (6), name (8), keywords (2), subtitle (2) of the product
--Recommend products based on user's weekly browsing history, recommend products based on user's search history
+- Recommend products based on user's weekly browsing history, recommend products based on user's search history

 > **Product hot search function**